‘Little People, Big World’: Tori Roloff Shares Beautiful Family Portrait With Zach & Baby J At Molly’s Wedding

 Little People, Big World star Molly Roloff walked down the aisle on Saturday (Aug.
-5), marrying her fiancé Joel Silvius in stunning ceremony on Roloff Farms near Portland, Oregon, and the event proved to be the perfect backdrop for a gorgeous family photo of Zach and Tori Roloff with their baby son, Jackson.
+5), marrying her fiancé Joel Silvius in a stunning ceremony on Roloff Farms near Portland, Oregon, and the event proved to be the perfect backdrop for a gorgeous family photo of Zach and Tori Roloff with their baby son, Jackson.

 Tori Roloff shared the portrait on Instagram in the wee hours of Sunday (Aug.
 6) morning — presumably because she was still up celebrating Molly and Joel’s big day!